CodeStory/codestoryway-devoxx14be/README.md

 ## Simple REST Service

-Routes can be written with Java 8 Lambdas but for more complex routes, it's best to extract the route's code into a `Resource` class.
+Routes can be written with Java 8 Lambdas.
+But for more complex routes, it's best to extract the route's code into a `Resource` class.
 And because fluent-http is built from the ground up to be a web container, every time it sees a Java Bean or Pojo in a resource method signature it exposes it as `json` by default.

 For instance if your route needs to server a `Basket``, it could be defined like this :